A Rusty Rudy Giuliani Returns to the Courtroom on President Donald Trump's Behalf in Pennsylvania

 Giuliani was the U.S. attorney in charge of the high-profile Southern District of New York before he won his second race for New York City mayor in 1993.

 He was still the mayor during the Sept.
-11, 2001, terrorist attack but was term-limited and left office in early 2002.
+11, 2001, terrorist attacks but was term-limited and left office in early 2002.
 He ran for president in 2008.

 Long in Trump’s orbit, Giuliani became a fierce attack dog on Trump's 2016 campaign, lending his celebrity to the underdog effort and earning Trump’s gratitude.
 He emerged as a major player when the president made him the public face of his legal team during special counsel Robert Mueller’s Russia investigation.